 - "Inside, there are the same comfortable leather seats, quad-zone air conditioning, and BMW iDrive infotainment system you'd find in any 5-Series." -- Green Car Reports

-The 2013 BMW ActiveHybrid 5 comes with a sunroof, push-button start, four-zone automatic climate control, navigation and BMW’s iDrive system, which includes a 10-speaker stereo with HD Radio and Bluetooth.
-Optional features include a power trunk lid, parking sensors, a backup camera, a Bang & Olufsen sound system, night vision with pedestrian detection and lane departure warning and blind spot monitoring systems.
+The 2013 BMW ActiveHybrid 5 comes with a sunroof, push-button start, quad-zone automatic climate control, navigation and BMW’s iDrive system, which includes a 10-speaker stereo with HD Radio and Bluetooth.
+Optional features include a power trunk lid, parking sensors, a backup camera, a Bang & Olufsen sound system, night vision with pedestrian detection, lane departure warning and blind spot monitoring.

 While one reviewer comments that Mercedes’ COMAND infotainment system is easier to use than iDrive, another critic likes some of the ActiveHybrid 5’s technological advances.
 The standard navigation can use topographical data along your planned route (if available) to maximize fuel efficiency.
-For example, if you’re driving through hilly terrain, the 5-Series Hybrid will deplete its batteries on the way up, as long as the path leads you back downhill, where it can recapture energy through its regenerative brakes.
+For example, if you’re driving through hilly terrain, the 5-Series Hybrid will deplete its batteries on the way up and recapture energy through its regenerative brakes on they way down.

 - "The layout features a center display screen and a configurable display in the gauge cluster.
 The iDrive controller provides a large amount of customization of the car's features, though we think Mercedes' COMAND system is still a little easier to use overall." -- Edmunds